 LISTENING TO EVOLUTIONARY PURPOSE

 Instead of focusing on competition, market share and growth, Teal Organizations focus on doing what’s right, even at the risk of less growth.
 For example, Buurtzorg aims to get its patients released from care as quickly as possible, while Patagonia reduces wastage by making more durable clothes, repairing and reselling/recycling old clothes for customers.
 Profits are seen to be the by-product of focusing on their purpose and doing a great job.
-In our complete summary bundle, we address how Teal Organizations define their organizational purpose, align it with individual calling, and translate it into an organic strategic process.
+Learn how Teal Organizations define their organizational purpose, align it with individual calling, and translate it into an organic strategic process from our complete summary bundle.

-In order to build Teal Organizations or transit to teal practices, it’s absolutely essential that the top leadership and owners (or board of directors) must embrace teal perspectives and practices.
-In the book / full summary, we elaborate on these 2 criteria, and also explain how to get started if you’re (a) launching a new startup or (b) transiting to teal practices from an existing organization.
+In order to build Teal Organizations or transit to teal practices, it’s absolutely essential that the top leadership and owners (or board of directors) embrace teal perspectives and practices.
+Get more tips on how to get started if you’re (a) launching a new startup or (b) transiting to teal practices from an existing organization.

 The book is full of detailed explanations, examples and case studies about each level of human consciousness, as well as the approaches and practices adopted by pioneer organizations.
-Laloux also discusses how Evolutionary-Teal societies may look like, with a different set of consumer and monetary systems, new industries and global communities.
+Frederic Laloux also discusses how Evolutionary-Teal societies may look like, with a different set of consumer and monetary systems, new industries and global communities.
 The book also includes several detailed appendices on the research approach, teal structures and what happens beyond teal.
+If you’d like to get more insights and examples, do purchase the book here or visit reinventingorganizations.com for more resources/details.

 Find out how to reinvent your organization to meet the challenges of the future!